Deltadromeus: Kem Kem Beds

 The Kem Kem Beds is composed of three geologic formations: the Gara Sbaa Formation, the Douria Formation, and the Izefouane Formation.
 Isotopes from Carcharodontosaurus and Spinosaurus fossils suggest that the Kem Kem Beds witnessed a temporary monsoon season rather than constant rainfall, similar to modern conditions present in sub-tropical and tropical environments in Southeast Asia and Sub-Saharan Africa.
 This river system was freshwater based on the presence of lungfishes and other typically freshwater vertebrates.
-This indicates that the Kem Kem Beds had a wide variety of features, including river channels, river banks, sandbars, and more.
+This indicates that the Kem Kem Beds had a wide variety of features, including river channels, river banks and sandbars.
 Fossils of giant fishes have been found in the Kem Kem Beds, including the sawskate Onchopristis, coelacanth Axelrodichthys, and bichir Bawitius.
 The Kem Kem Beds also preserves an abundance of crocodyliformes like the stomatosuchid Laganosuchus, the peirosaurid Hamadasuchus, and the pholidosaurid Elosuchus.
 This region also bore an abundance of pterosaurs like the toothed anhanguerids Siroccopteryx and Nicorhynchus and the edentulous azhdarchoids Alanqa and Leptostomia.

 The Kem Kem Beds preserve many dinosaur fossils.
 Sauropod dinosaurs are known by the rebbachisaurid sauropod Rebbachisaurus, an indeterminate somphospondylian titanosauriform, and an indeterminate titanosaur, one comparable in size to the giant Paralititan.
 Ornithischian fossils are extremely rare, only being represented from an isolated thyreophoran tooth and footprints of an ornithopod, possibly similar to Iguanodon.
 As for theropods, many are known, including one or two distinct indeterminate abelisaurids, the carcharodontosaurids Carcharodontosaurus and Sauroniops, indeterminate noasaurids, and the spinosaurids Spinosaurus and Sigilmassasaurus, if it is distinct.
 However, many of these dinosaurs are known from isolated or incomplete remains, have complicated taxonomies, or are under study.